TylerSterlingTech/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/oJcwtIb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Jane transfers the ticekt from the support department to the system administrators department, because she knows that is the appropriate department to work on issues regarding the mobile banking infrastructure; Jane is a member of the sys admin team.
+Jane transfers the ticekt from the support department to the system administrators department, since she knows that the systems administrators department is the appropriate department to work on issues regarding the mobile banking infrastructure; Jane is a member of the sys admin team.
 </p>
 <br />